littlecarter/react-ts-test/README.md

     **Now with the list populated, each time a stock's selected, a new tab is created for that stock.**

 2. With the list successfully populated, 'trades' are now being published at random across all stocks.
-    *  To prove this, apply the **tap** operator to the **getTradeStream** implementation
+    *  To prove this, apply the **tap** operator to the **getTradeStream** implementation, and output the trade to the console

-3. In the ActionBar component, display the loading component (LinearProgress/CircularProgress) by setting the *stocksLoading* value:
+3. In the ActionBar component, get the loading component to show by setting the *stocksLoading* value in the reducer:
     *   Handle the GET_STOCKS action (outgoing)
     *   Handle the GET_STOCKS_RESULT action (incoming)

 4. Implement the closing of a tab
     *   Handle the SHEET_CLOSED action
     *   payload is the sheet ID
-    *   If the currently selected tab is being closed, then current selection should be changed accordingly
+    *   If the currently selected tab is being closed, then current selection should be changed accordingly e.g. to the adjacent tab

 5. When a tab is selected, using the SheetContainer/Sheet components, display the associated stock's trades:
     *   The top 10, ordered by time
     *   See renderSelectedSheet